Installation instructions

 Open Maia SDR in the web browser and install it as a web app

-Maia SDR listens on TCP port 8000 using HTTP.
-Once the Pluto has booted up and a USB Ethernet or other network connection to the Pluto has been established, we can open http://192.168.2.1:8000 in a web browser (replace the IP address by the appropriate address of the Pluto if you have modified it).
+Maia SDR listens on TCP port 8000 using HTTP and on TCP port 443 using HTTPS (this is the standard HTTPS port).
+Once the Pluto has booted up and a USB Ethernet or other network connection to the Pluto has been established, we can open http://192.168.2.1:8000 or https://192.168.2.1 in a web browser (replace the IP address by the appropriate address of the Pluto if you have modified it).

 It is not necessary to install Maia SDR as a web app again if the Maia SDR firmware image is updated.